 Since this medicine is used for pain, you are not likely to miss a dose.
-Skip any missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Skip any missed dose if it is almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?

-What should I avoid while taking Trezix (acetaminophen, caffeine, and dihydrocodeine)?
+What should I avoid while taking Trezix?

 Do not drink alcohol.
 Dangerous side effects or death could occur.

-Ask a doctor or pharmacist before using any other cold, allergy, pain, or sleep medication.
-Acetaminophen (sometimes abbreviated as APAP) is contained in many combination medicines.
-Taking certain products together can cause you to get too much acetaminophen which can lead to a fatal overdose.
-Check the label to see if a medicine contains acetaminophen or APAP.
+Ask a doctor or pharmacist before using any other medicine that may contain acetaminophen (sometimes abbreviated as APAP).
+Taking too much acetaminophen can lead to a fatal overdose.

-Trezix (acetaminophen, caffeine, and dihydrocodeine) side effects
+Trezix side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 In rare cases, acetaminophen may cause a severe skin reaction that can be fatal.
 This could occur even if you have taken acetaminophen in the past and had no reaction.
-Stop taking this medicine and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.
-If you have this type of reaction, you should never again take any medicine that contains acetaminophen.
+Stop taking Trezix and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.

-Stop using this medication and call your doctor at once if you have:
+Trezix may cause serious side effects.
+Call your doctor at once if you have:

-confusion, hallucinations, unusual thoughts or behavior;
+confusion, extreme drowsiness, unusual thoughts or behavior;

 low cortisol levels-- nausea, vomiting, loss of appetite, dizziness, worsening tiredness or weakness.